 The Wildlife Institute of India (WII) is a government institution run by the Indian Council of Forestry Research and Education which trains wildlife managers and wildlife researchers.
 Trained personnel from WII have contributed in studying and protecting wildlife in India.
-WII has also popularized wildlife studies and careers.
+WII Dehradun has also popularized wildlife studies and careers.

 The Wildlife Institute of India is based in Dehradun, Uttarakhand India.
 It is located in Chandrabani, which is close to the southern forests of Dehradun.
+Started in 1982, the institute is offering training programs and courses in wildlife research and management.

 The Indian Council of Forestry Research and Education also runs the Forest Research Institute and the Indian Institute of Forest Management.